oat-sa/taohub-articles/forge/Rest.md

 You will need to add a rest controller extending the rest convenience built in TAO and to implement the four commands from REST.

-Example taken from test takers :
+Example taken from test takers:

     service = taoSubjects_models_classes_CrudSubjectsService::singleton();